thbe/docker-ntopng/README.md

 This is a Docker image to run a NTOPNG instance.

-This Docker image is based on the offical [Alpine](https://hub.docker.com/r/_/alpine/) image.
+This Docker image is based on the official [Ubuntu](https://hub.docker.com/_/ubuntu) image.

 #### Table of Contents